If I Don't Feel Any Feelings of Love for My Newborn Child Am I a Monster? If I Don't Feel Conviction or God's Presence Does That Mean I'm a Lost Soul?

 You’re probably asking at this point “But don’t character and emotions share a relationship?”
 For instance, it’s very common for someone who doesn’t want to repent to have lack of emotions towards God, or even hostile emotions towards him.
 The atheist may delight in sinful things like self-worship and mocking God, and aren’t emotions involved when we delight in something?

-The answer I believe is that yes in a healthy brain emotions flow from and mirror chosen attitudes and the character of the person.
+The answer is yes!
+In a healthy brain emotions flow from and mirror chosen attitudes and the character of the person.

 Let’s first look at how feelings and emotions work in a healthy body, according to the Bible, and then we will explore how they can become dysregulated as happens in mental illnesses and conditions.